-For subscriptions, yes!
-You can also get free shipping on a la carte orders over $75.
+Shipping on all curated boxes is free.
+You can also get free shipping on a la carte orders $200+.
 If you choose to upgrade your shipping to second-day air, or overnight, there will be an upcharge (shown at checkout).
 We are very pleased to be able to offer these value options to our customers living in the contiguous United States.

 What is your delivery area?